Nidhikumari-4/Data-Structures-and-Algorithms./02.Algorithm/00. Recursions/Recursion/README.md

 5. See how the values & what type of values(int,string,etc.) are returned  at each step.
 6. See where the function call will come out.
 7. In the end,you will come out of the main function.
-8.Make sure to return   the result of a function and of the value type.
+8. Make sure to return   the result of a function and of the value type.

 ```cpp
 /* Calculate the factorial of a nimber.